San Bruno, California: 20th century

 Following World War II, there was continued growth and new subdivisions were built in Mills Park, Rollingwood, and Crestmoor.
 In 1947, the Bayshore Freeway (U.S. Route 101) was opened from South San Francisco to Redwood City and included an interchange at San Bruno.

 Prior to 1950, San Bruno's high school students attended San Mateo High School (opened in 1902) and then Burlingame High School (opened in 1923), traveling to and from school on the streetcars that ran next to the Southern Pacific railroad.
 Finally, on September 11, 1950, Capuchino High School opened in San Bruno.
 After years of using Green Hall as a multi-purpose building, the city dedicated a library and city hall in 1954.
 That same year saw the dedication of the current central terminal at the airport, part of a major expansion program.
 A central fire station was later built next to the city hall; an additional station was built in Crestmoor.

 Actress and businesswoman Suzanne Somers was born in San Bruno in 1946.
 She attended local schools and graduated from Capuchino High School in June 1964.

 In 1953, San Bruno annexed the adjoining unincorporated community of Lomita Park, bounded by San Felipe Avenue, El Camino Real, San Juan Avenue, and the railroad tracks.
 Until the annexation, Lomita Park had its own Southern Pacific train station and some community services.

 Parkside Intermediate School was opened in 1954, followed by additional elementary schools: Rollingwood, Crestmoor, John Muir, and Carl Sandburg.
 A second intermediate school, Engvall, was built in Crestmoor Canyon, only to be closed, along with North Brae and Sandburg, when enrollment fell.
 These were all part of the San Bruno Park School District.
 Students in northwestern San Bruno were included in the Laguna Salada district.
-The private school, Highlands Christian School, is also located in San Bruno.
+Highlands Christian School, a private school, is also located in San Bruno.
 Founded in 1966, Highlands Christian School is an interdenominational school, and offers preschool through college preparatory school instruction.

 San Bruno considered new annexations in the mid-1950s that would have extended the city limits to the Pacific Ocean.
 The unincorporated communities west of San Bruno were against annexation, and collectively incorporated as the city of Pacifica in 1957.

 On March 22, 1957, a magnitude 5.7 earthquake was centered in the area of the city.
 It inflicted minor damage throughout the city.